Russia–Turkey relations: Clashes of empires

 Starting in 1549, the Ottoman Empire's support for smaller Turkic and Islamic vassal states in modern Russia (the Astrakhan Khanate, the Crimean Khanate, etc.) brought the two empires into conflict.
 The Black Sea was under Ottoman control when the Russians began their offensive against the Turks.
 In 1696 Peter the Great took Azov, but many more battles lay ahead.
 The Russo-Turkish War (1768-74) resulted in the Treaty of Küçük Kaynarca in 1774.
 This treaty granted Russia passage to the Black Sea, making it possible for Russia to gain access to the Mediterranean Sea.
 It also allowed the Russians the privilege to intervene in the Ottoman Empire on the behalf of the Eastern Orthodox Christian populations.
 By the 19th century, Russia was helping Turkey's Slavic and Christian minorities to revolt against Ottoman rule.
 Russia did not always have in mind the goal of partitioning the Ottoman state, fearing this would aid the expansion plans of the Austrian Empire in the Balkan peninsula, which was largely Orthodox.
 Eventually, however, the desire for free passage through the Turkish Straits and Pan-Slavist feeling at home pushed Russia in that direction, leading to the decisive intervention in 1877–78.

 The Russian goal of controlling the Straits and gaining access to the Mediterranean led to a determination to weaken the Ottoman Empire at every point.
 That meant further support of Austria against Germany, as Berlin was increasingly supportive of Constantinople.
 It meant Russian support for the Balkan states of Serbia, Bulgaria, Greece, and Montenegro that were fighting Turkey in a series of wars around 1910.
 It meant encouraging Italy to wrest control of Tripoli from the Ottomans in 1911.
 The crisis came in the summer of 1914 when Austria threatened Serbia and Russia decided to give all out-support to Serbia.
 In a matter of days that led to war between Russia and France against Germany and Austria.
 Britain and the Ottoman Empire joined in, and the Russian army did very poorly on the Eastern front.

-The two empires fought each other for the last time during World War I. the war ended with the regimes of both empires being overthrown.
+The two empires fought each other for the last time during World War I. The Russian Caucasus campaign started on 1 November 1914 with the Russian invasion of Turkish Armenia.
+In February 1917, the Russian advance was halted following the Russian Revolution.
+The Russian Caucasus Army soon disintegrated and was replaced by the forces of the newly established Armenian state.
+The war ended with the regimes of both empires being overthrown.